Concurrency & The Agentic Process Model

-Turn's concurrency model is inspired by Erlang and Elixir: actors.
+Turn's concurrency model adapts Erlang's actor model specifically for the agentic domain.
 Every agent is an isolated process with its own environment, context, memory, and mailbox.
 Actors communicate by sending messages.
 They cannot share state.

 This model makes multi-agent systems composable, fault-tolerant, and scalable by construction.